tronprotocol/wallet-cli/README.md

 > These two parameters determine the exchange rate between the issued token and the minimum unit of TRX (Sun) when the token is issued.

 FreeNetLimitPerAccount
 > The maximum amount of bandwidth an account is allowed to use.
-Token issuers can freeze TRX to obtain bandwidth (TransferAssetContract only)
+Token issuers can freeze TRX to obtain bandwidth (TransferAssetContract only).

 PublicFreeNetLimit
 > The maximum amount of bandwidth issuing accounts are allowed user.
-Token issuers can freeze REX to obtain bandwidth (TransferAssetContract only)
+Token issuers can freeze REX to obtain bandwidth (TransferAssetContract only).

 StartDate, EndDate
 > The start and end date of token issuance.
 Within this period time, other users can participate in token issuance.*